The Shins: 2008–2013: Line-up change and Port of Morrow

 Having worked on The Shins for nearly a decade, Mercer felt exhausted and ready to quit the band.
 "Mainly I was tired of being right in the middle and everything sort of revolving around me, including the friendship dynamics-slash-bandmate dynamics and the creative aspect", Mercer explained in 2012.
 Noting that the band had never been bigger, some aspects of the limelight made him uncomfortable.
 Mercer was approached by Brian Burton (Danger Mouse) around this same period regarding a possible collaboration on a new project, which became Broken Bells.
 Enjoying the fresh approach with Broken Bells in regard to meeting new musicians, Mercer desired to continue that feeling.
 Mercer parted ways with longtime bandmates Dave Hernandez, Martin Crandall and Jesse Sandoval, terming it "an aesthetic decision".
 Sandoval instead told The Portland Mercury he was "unequivocally fired" from the group by Mercer.
 Mercer would later relate that his decision was "tremendously difficult", but instead wished to view it as a new phase.

 Working with Burton on Broken Bells helped Mercer overcome fears of collaboration, which in turn influenced the rotating "cast of characters" that grouped together around him to record Port of Morrow, which became the fourth album under The Shins brand upon its March 2012 release.
 Mercer was the only original member.
 "I always loved these auteurs who presented themselves as bands", Mercer later explained, referencing Neutral Milk Hotel and Lilys as examples, which led to him feeling as though he could pursue something similar, allowing the concept of The Shins to carry on.
 Producer Greg Kurstin had a particular influence on Port of Morrow, encouraging Mercer to experiment in the studio.
 Mercer began touring with an all new backing band, including fellow songwriters Jessica Dobson and Richard Swift, Modest Mouse drummer Joe Plummer, and Yuuki Matthews from the Crystal Skulls.
-Port of Morrow debuted at number three on US charts, and lead single "Simple Song" represented the band's best chart performance, peaking within the top 10 on the Alternative Songs chart.
+Port of Morrow debuted at number three on the US chart, and lead single "Simple Song" represented the band's best chart performance, peaking within the top 10 on the US Alternative Songs chart.